dnorcini/chicago_slow_control/SC_backend/slow_control_code/Raritan_PX3/Raritan_PX3.md

 - in username, type `factorydefaults`; then confirm eith `y` on the next prompt
 - the machine should be reset!!!!!!
 - you can now login with the default credentials (admin/legrand) and continue the setup

+# notes for debugging the .c scripts
+- keep an eye on the sql entries and frontend along with the backend file (e.g. activate run checkbox in instrument config)
+- everything after daemonize won't be printed on the terminal (therefore comment out that line)
+- for a process w/o daemonize; you can check the pid in another terminal, and SC web can also read it; and of course ctrl+C will kill the pid.